Matt King (rugby league): South Sydney

 King joined the South Sydney Rabbitohs from 2012 onwards on a three-year contract at the NRL club, joining former Melbourne teammates Greg Inglis and Michael Crocker who had both been playing for the Redfern club for a few seasons.
 It was announced that he would captain the South Sydney Rabbitohs in the 2012 NRL season along with Michael Crocker, John Sutton, Roy Asotasi and Sam Burgess.

 An arm injury kept King out of most of the 2013 South Sydney Rabbitohs season.
 King played 8 games for Souths feeder club side the North Sydney Bears in the 2013 NSW Cup scoring 5 tries.
 Unable to regain the form he had at Melbourne, he retired at the end of the season.

 In 2015, King returned to the South Sydney Rabbitohs side for the Auckland Nines Competition scoring four tries, including the grand final winning try against Cronulla-Sutherland in extra time.

+Statistics

-Coaching career
+Post playing & Coaching career

 King joined the coaching staff of the South Sydney Rabbitohs following his retirement at the end of the 2013 regular NRL season, contributing to the club winning the 2014 NRL premiership.
 Following a South Sydney coaching restructure at the end of the 2016 season, King accepted an offer to join the Sydney Roosters coaching staff.

+In 2021, King was appointed assistant coach for Lebanon during the 2021 World Cup.

+In 2023, King was added to the NSW Blues high performance coaching staff when Michael Maguire became coach of the Blues.